YR72dpi/SecuredWhisker/README.md

 It gonna be used to add someone.

 <!-- TODO
-how it secured password when clien -> server
+how it secured password when client -> server
  -->

 ### Login